Lapidary Partners

 Tahiry

 Tahiry was trained at IGM in cutting and polishing in 2008.
 He was a scholarship holder and received financial support from the international disability NGO in the program for the integration of people with disabilities into working life.
 After completing his studies at IGM he used it to develop a successful lapidary business, which now employs 4 people.
 Tahiry's lapidary business in Antananarivo is one of only a small number which is fully registered, adhering to highest expectations of transparency and responsible business practice.
-The business has enabled him to build their family house, and support his children through their education.
+The business has enabled him to build the family house, and support his children through their education.

 Julia, Mamy, or Sitraka (?)